kryptonian41/swym-store-api/README.md

 ## Starting the Development Environment 💻

----

 Before following any of the steps below.
 Create a **.env** in the root of the project directory.
-Here is sample:-
+Here is a sample:-

 ```
 MONGODB_URI="localhost:27017"